baysao/riot-meteor-data/README.md

 ## RiotMeteorData

-This mixin is a convenient way to use data from a Meteor riotive data source in a Riot component, with automatic updates when the data changes.
+This mixin is a convenient way to use data from a Meteor reactive data source in a Riot component, with automatic updates when the data changes.

 For example: